 I’m by no means an expert on smoking meat, but I think you will be amazingly pleased if you try this recipe.Print

-Kosher salt, pepper and good ole’ smoke, give this brisket its wonderful flavor and tenderness.
+Kosher salt, pepper, and good ole’ smoke give this Smoked Beef Brisket its wonderful flavor and tenderness.
 Simple but perfect!